See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

 Dimming a fluorescent light, unlike an incandescent bulb, will not extend its lifespan.
 What it will merely accomplish is to help create a mood in a space.

-Can You Use A Dimmer Switch On A Ceiling Fan?
+Can You Use a Dimmer on a Ceiling Fan?

-In principle, any dimmer switch provides these capabilities, but using the wrong type of dimmer switch for your fan can pose complications.
+In principle, any switch that can dim provides these capabilities, but using the wrong type of type for your fan can pose complications.

-Although utilizing a dimmer switch to adjust the speed of your ceiling fan is practical, it is simply not worth the risk.
-If you attached your ceiling fan to any dimmer switch before reviewing this post, it would be wise to disconnect it first and verify the switch to determine whether it is suitable to be used with ceiling fans.
+Although utilizing a switch to adjust the speed of your ceiling fan is practical, it is simply not worth the risk.
+If you attached your ceiling fan to any controller before reviewing this post, it would be wise to disconnect it first and verify the switch to determine whether it is suitable to be used with ceiling fans.

-If your house is equipped with a dimmer switch, it is most probably just a standard dimmer switch.
+If your house is equipped with these switches, it is most probably just a standard controller.
 These are the most prevalent types of dimmer switches and are designed to regulate solely light fixtures.
-If you only use your dimmer switch to control your lights, chances are this type of switch is not suitable for the operation of ceiling fans.
+If you only use them to control your lights, chances are this type of switch is not suitable for the operation of ceiling fans.

 Dimmers often employ a TRIAC (Triode for Alternating Current) switch to quickly switch on and off a lighting circuit to minimize the amount of energy passing to a light bulb.
 This connection will cut the power to the fixture up to 120 times per second.
 The naked eye will interpret this as a continual flow of light but it is actually an extremely quick flickering.

-In addition, significant adjustments have been applied to the modern dimmer switch.
-Dimmer switches commercially available nowadays merely send the energy required to activate the lights.
+In addition, significant adjustments have been applied to the modern switch.
+These switches commercially available nowadays merely send the energy required to activate the lights.

 Electricity companies charge depending on the amount of energy used each month.
-Dimmer switches minimize energy use, so installing one can help householders conserve money and electricity.
+They minimize energy use, so installing one can help householders conserve money and electricity.
 Your monthly utility expenses will be cheaper if you use less electricity to operate your lighting system.

 See more related content in our article about the types of light switch cover dimensions on this page.